srtanzim/Cosmic-Iris/README.md

-This is the source repository for Sky Map.
+This is the source repository for Cosmic Iris.
 You should see the following two directories:
  * app: Application source
  * tools: Source for generating binary data used by the app.

-To build SkyMap, you can use Android Developer Studio or Gradle.
-Begin by by creating a `local.properties` file containing the location of your Android installation:
+To build CosmicIris, we used Android Developer Studio and Gradle.
+We beagan by by creating a `local.properties` file containing the location of our Android installation:

     sdk.dir=<path to your SDK>

-Android Developer Studio can create this for you.
-You can regenerate the datafiles and rebuild everything with the `build_skymap.sh` script.
+Android Developer Studio can created this for us.
+We regenerated the datafiles and rebuild everything with the `build_skymap.sh` script.

 ## Building a debug apk